 Home and Careers 8 is a continuation of the seventh grade program and relates the thinking skills in the introductory course to developing communication skills, peer/family relationships, hand sewing skills, food preparation, personal environment, understanding entrepreneurship and career awareness.
 The units are interrelated and interdependent by "dovetailing" curriculum concepts.
 Hands-on activities give the student the opportunity to apply learning concepts to actual life situations and develop soft skills in the areas of life and career.
+Students, teachers and guidance counselors will use Naviance, an electronic portfolio system.
+This program links student activities, goals, plans and experiences into one comprehensive package.
+This course is a NYS required curriculum intended for all 7th and 8th grade students in the Three Village Central School District.

-Schoolinks is an electronic portfolio system, and will be used by students, teachers, parents, and guidance counselors.
-This program links student activities, goals, plans, potential jobs, collage information, and experiences into one comprehensive package.
-This portfolio starts in junior high school and will continue when the student enters high school.
-It keeps track of their accomplishments, goals, coursework, academic, and career goals.
-On the junior high school level, it will be coordinated in Family and Consumer Science (Home and Careers 7 and 8).
-Entries will continue to be made throughout high school.
+The Naviance portfolio starts in junior high school and will continue when the student enters the high school.
+It keeps track of their accomplishments, goals, coursework, academic and career goals.
+On the junior high school level, it will be coordinated in Home and Careers 7 & 8.
+Entries will continue to be made by students and guidance counselors throughout high school.